Skip to content

 • compiling your own software

-• processing, moving or archiving large amount of data
+• processing, moving or archiving large amounts of data

 Interactive jobs are necessary for running GUI application.